danmills0/danmills0.github.io/_posts/2026-04-11-dragged-up-proppa.md

 while later and only a little further south.
 If we know how to do it in one part of the country we must surely be able to do it in others.

-In conclusion, this is an exceptionally well written and engaging book telling the story of an interesting and special, yet widely relatable life.
+In conclusion, this is an well written and engaging book telling the story of an interesting and special, yet widely relatable life.
 It is a great case study of the experiences of a huge number of people in this country.
+The last section is effectively a selection of anecdotes and lacks the academic rigor to be taken too seriously, but
+Fallow effectively admits that he is somewhat rambling here.
+This book adds to the recent selection of works studying the Labour party and the 'red wall'.
 The Labour party has always been a union of small c conservative working class voters, and liberal ideologists.
 I do not myself think this is an 'uncomfortable union', but this book does a great job of conveying what is presently the lesser told story of the two groups in that union.